Bella Vista (1994 TV series): Reception

 Bella Vista was initially met with negative reviews during its airing.
-Minister of Feminist Roles declared that the series containing cohabitation scenes that were not fit in with Indonesia, and ruining female empowerment themes.
+Mien Sugandhi, then-Minister of Feminist Roles, criticized the series containing cohabitation scenes that were not fit in with Indonesia, and ruining female empowerment themes.
 In a 1997 review by Berita Yudha, Soesilo Soedarman declared that Bella Vista also contained violent scenes.

 Later reception

 Writing for Brilio, the series marked Venna Melinda's television acting debut.

 Cultural impact

 The 2024 book by Gunawan Tri Atmodjo, Sarekat Bajing Kelon, directly referenced Bella Vista.